Looking after your mental wellbeing

 1. Stay connected to yourself.
 Check in with your mood and stress levels.
 Take the time you need to notice how you’re feeling, without isolating yourself or over-extending.
 It’s okay to set boundaries.

 3. Stay connected to a health professional.
-If you’re finding things tough, don’t hesitate to contact your GP, psychologist, or another health professional.
+If you’re finding things tough, don’t hesitate to contact your GP, psychologist, or other health professional.
 Planning ahead and keeping regular check-ins can help you feel more supported.

-There’s no need to manage everything on your own.
-Support is available and no feeling or experience is too big or too small to talk about.
+You don’t need to be in crisis to talk to someone.
+Support is available and no feeling is too big or too small to talk about.
 If you need a listening ear, consider reaching out to a friend, colleague, or a professional service: